kirbybri/bnl_larTpc_coldElec_fembTest/README.md

 - PNG image showing plot of measured pedestal RMS values
 - list of raw data files
 - list of processed data files
+- database updated

 ## Missing:
-- GUI
-- measurement status monitor and recovery: if any part of measurement fails or crashes the script will exit with the measurement unfinished
+- measurement status monitor and recovery: if any part of measurement fails or analysis fails the script will not recover gracefully
-- database integration

 ## Instructions: